diogoaurelio/schedoscopeWiki/Oozie-Transformations.md

 ## oozieWFAppPath

-Schedoscope supports an autodeployment mechanism for Oozie bundles.
-If that mechanism is used, `workflowAppPath` should point to the HDFS path used for autodeployment (see below). `oozieWFPath` constructs this path from the `bundle` and `workflow` names of the transformation.
+Schedoscope supports an automatic deployment mechanism for Oozie bundles (see below).
+If this mechanism is used, `workflowAppPath` should point to the HDFS path used for autodeployment. `oozieWFPath` constructs this path from the `bundle` and `workflow` names of the transformation.

     def oozieWFPath(bundle: String, workflow: String): String